+all-routers multicast address

-- all-nodes multicast address - the link-local scope address to reach all nodes.
-FF02::1 solicited-node multicast address - a link-local scope multicast address that is computed as a function of the solicited target's address.
-The solicited-node multicast address is formed by taking the low-order 32 bits of the target IP address and appending those bits to the 96-bit prefix FF02:0:0:0:0:1 to produce a multicast address within the range FF02::1:0:0 to FF02::1:FFFF:FFFF.
-For example, the solicited node multicast address corresponding to the IP address 4037::01:800:200E:8C6C is FF02::1:200E:8C6C.
-IP addresses that differ only in the high-order bits, e.g., due to multiple high-order prefixes associated with different providers, will map to the same solicited-node address thereby reducing the number of multicast addresses a node must join.
+- the link-local scope address to reach all routers.
+FF02::2

+solicited-node multicast address

+- a link-local scope multicast address that is computed as a function of the solicited target's address.
+The function is described in [ADDR-ARCH].
+The function is chosen so that IP addresses which differ only in the high-order bits, e.g., due to multiple high-order prefixes associated with different providers, will map to the same solicited-node address thereby reducing the number of multicast addresses a node must join.